Southern States 200

 Delta, United States • 17 Mar 2027

-The Southern States 200 is a mountain trail, point-to-point endurance event that follows the Pinhoti Trail from near Dalton, Georgia to the summit of Mt.
-Cheaha, the highest point in Alabama.
-The full course covers 202.41 miles and records 27,933 feet of elevation gain.
-Runners have 100 hours to complete the route and the course is fully marked with prismatic reflective flags, ribbons, and signs.
+The Southern States 200 is a mountain trail, point-to-point ultramarathon that follows the Pinhoti Trail from near Dalton, Georgia to the summit of Mt.
+Cheaha.
+The full course measures 202.41 miles with 27,933 feet of elevation gain and is fully marked with reflective flags, ribbons, and signs.
+Runners are allowed 100 hours to complete the course.

-Fifteen fully staffed aid stations are placed along the course, offering made-to-order hot food around the clock.
+Support on course includes 15 fully staffed aid stations offering made-to-order hot food around the clock.
 Five staffed stations double as heated sleep stations with sleeping pads and bags in a dedicated tent.
-One additional unstaffed water only station is available on course.
+One additional unstaffed, water-only station is available.